Fgazzelloni/ACTEX_2025/README.md

-# ACTEX_october2024
+# ACTEX Learning: Introduction to R and Basic Data Analysis

-ACTEX Learning: Introduction to R and Basic Data Analysis
+This is the material for the course.